2025 Houston Astros season: March—April

 In Houston's 2025 road opener in Minneapolis, Christian Walker and Jeremy Peña started the second inning with back-to-back home runs, and Brendan Rodgers stroked three hits and three RBI to lead the Houston Astros to a 5–2 win.
 Hunter Brown (2–0) yielded two runs, five hits, and no walks, with eight strikeouts in six innings, including retiring 15 of the last 16 batters faced.
-Jose Altuve struck out in all five plate appearances, the first time he had struck out as many time times in one game in the major leagues.
+Jose Altuve struck out in all five plate appearances, the first time he had struck out as many times in one game in the major leagues.
 It was Walker's first home run as an Astro.
 Altuve bounced back the following game, cranking his 41st career leadoff home run among three hits and no strikeouts.
 However, the Twins scored 6 times in fourth inning, benefitting from lost command by Arrighetti (1–1) and two errors—include one by Altuve in left field—to win the middle game, 6–1.
 The Astros won the third game, 9–7, in their first extra innings contest of the year, and biggest comeback for the season to date.
 In the fourth inning, the Twins led, 7–1.
 The Astros rallied starting in the fifth inning, totaling eight runs, capped Yordan Alvarez' game-tying 9th-inning home run, his first of the season.
 Houston scored the final two and game-winning runs in the tenth.